webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **PRO FEATURES**

-* Show product gallery
-* Show variation description
+* NEW!
+Dynamic cart with the table
-* Subscription product types supported
+* Grouped and Subscription product types support
-* Redirect to custom page after submission
+* AJAX search box
+* Search custom meta data like SKU
+* Add to cart button for each product
+* Custom product order
+* Section by category
+* Import - export settings and tables
+* Product gallery
+* Category hierarchy dropdown with dynamic product count
+* Import and export tables and settings
 * Category, Tag, SKU, Stock and Rating columns
-* AJAX powered live search box
-* Single add to cart button for each product
+* Redirect to custom page after add to cart
-* Sort or hide the columns using the drag and drop option
-* Custom product order
 * Rocket speed 24/7 support
 * [See all PRO features](https://webfixlab.com/plugins/multiple-products-to-cart-woocommerce-product-table/)